 I figure that börek (or borek or boerek), is like most stuffed and rolled things – diverse as the cooks who make them.
 Diversity should be respected.
 I respect it.

 Pastry like yufra from Turkey is throughout the Middle East, Greece, and North Africa.
-It has different names and thicknesses, but it’s used in the same way – to encase or layer fillings, sweet and savoury.
-Because it’s slightly thicker than phyllo, yufra is easier to work with.
-It doesn’t rip so easily and the recipe I used only called for one sheet per sigara.
+It has different names and thicknesses depending on where it’s from, but it’s used in the same way – to encase or layer fillings, sweet and savoury.
+Because yufra is slightly thicker than phyllo, it doesn’t rip so easily and the recipe I used only called for one sheet per sigara.

 This is that recipe.
 They came to a pretty good end.
 I got rolls that looked like the ones on the package (not a great picture but you have enough to go looking for the product).
 These are baked not deep fried as many recipes suggest.
 Deep frying is something I don’t do well, though I always appreciate it when I find someone who does.